 - be either a British Citizen, a citizen of the EU, EAA, or Commonwealth or foreign national with indefinite leave to remain in the UK

-- have a full manual driving licence by the time of appointment
+- have a full UK manual driving licence at the time of application

 You must not: